tensorflow/docs/site/en/api_docs/python/tf/cast.md

 types to complex types (`complex64`, `complex128`), the imaginary part of the returned value is set to `0`.
 The handling of complex types here matches the behavior of numpy.

+Note casting nan and inf values to integral types has undefined behavior.

 <!-- Tabular view -->
  <table class="responsive fixed orange">